 We begin as novices to teaching in the sense that we have not taught before.
 But even then, we are not total novices as we have all experienced being taught.
 From these experiences we will have more or less tacit conceptions of how to teach.
 For example, we might remember being told ‘stuff’ in secondary school, and so we basically think that teaching is telling students things that they are meant to remember.
 We may never have articulated this conception, but this is what we think teaching involves.

-So, the process of learning to teach is about developing your conception of teaching, refining it and making it more sophisticated.
+So, the process of learning to teach involves developing your conception of teaching, refining it and making it more sophisticated.
 Putting this in other words, learning to teach involves refining your theory in practice, or your personal theory.
 Your personal theory or your conception of teaching is not an abstract theory divorced from practice.
 It is a practical theory about the practice of teaching: what you do and why, how you do it and when.

 So how do you refine your personal conception of teaching?

 - Make the conception explicit rather than tacit.
 What do you do when you teach?
 What do you personally think is involved in teaching?
 It is only once you have articulated this conception that you can examine, challenge and refine it.

 - Reflect on the conception.
 This means examining what reasons you have for thinking this is a good conception of teaching, clarifying and elaborating what you mean, examining examples that illustrate your conception, as well as possible counter-examples that might challenge it, and applying the conception in practice and evaluating the results.